diggedypomme/Kindlefusion/README.md

 - Manual search in Stable diffusion and Unsplash for a given search term
 - Mobile phone camera in the form of a local html file which passes an image directly to the kindle

 **Disclaimer: This project is a work in progress and may contain bugs or incomplete features.
-My concerns currently would be the effect of constantly checking the clippings file, and potentially filling up a kindle with images.
+My concerns currently would be the effect of constantly checking the clippings file, or the risk potentially filling up a kindle with images.
 Very open to suggestions or advice with this**

 Note that this version is set up to use Stablehorde, but I previously made it for use with local Automatic1111 and can look at merging that code if it is of interest